Grades

 With the approval of the student’s assigned Academic Advisor, students may choose to audit a course using the Grade Mode Change form

 Instructors are not required to grade the work of students auditing a course.
 No credit is earned for an audit course.
-Students may change from the audit to the conventional letter grade system on or before the end of the fourth week of a fall or spring semester (see Academic Dates and Deadlines).
-Students must have the instructor's permission to change to an audit after the end of the drop/add period.
+Students may choose to audit a course at the time of registration and through the end of the drop/add period.
+Provided the instructor of the course gives a signed approval, students may change from the audit to the conventional letter grade system on or before the end of the fourth week of the fall, spring, or summer semester for full-term courses.

 Grade Point Average (GPA) Types